sophiaristuben/techtalk/README.md

 8. In the workspace terminal run `cargo run-wasm –bin <game folder name>`.
 This will create a run-wasm folder.

-9. Now we need to add our png and content for access.
+9. Run `cargo run-wasm --package <game_name>`.
+Now we need to add our png and content for access.
 The cheat solution is just to put the content folder inside the target/wasm-examples/<your_game_name> folder
       ```markdown
       Workspace
       L game folder